$26,595 (AND COUNTING!) RAISED FOR KERRY’S PLACE!

-Over the last 24 Adam has gone above and beyond both physically and mentally for Kerry’s Place #Autism Services on this #WorldAutismAwarenessDay!
+Starting on Friday April 1, and continuing for 24hrs, Adam went above and beyond both physically and mentally for Kerry’s Place #Autism Services on #WorldAutismAwarenessDay!
 We at Kerry’s Place want to thank Adam, his family, and the York Regional Police Association for an incredible 24 hours!

 Please consider giving at http://bit.ly/WAAD2021